-Benkay does teppanyaki too, in fact this is what they are famous for and teppanyaki was the principal reason why i went there.
-Not the principal reason of this post unfortunately.
+Benkay does teppanyaki too, in fact, this is what they are famous for and teppanyaki was the principal reason why I went there.
+Not the principal reason for this post, unfortunately.

-Anyway, once you have experienced the lively, convivial and mouth watering teppanyaki in Japan where the ingredients are the kings and the chef is a virtuoso of slicing, grilling, throwing and frying, you are spoilt for life – you will have difficulties to like it in Paris or other non Japanese city ever again.
+Anyway, once you have experienced the lively, convivial and mouth-watering teppanyaki in Japan where the ingredients are the kings and the chef is a virtuoso of slicing, grilling, throwing and frying, you are spoilt for life – you will have difficulties to like it in Paris or other non-Japanese cities ever again.

-P.S.The former French president Chirac with his wife were also dining in Benkay that night.
-Afterwards, i couldn’t help but wonder, if they ordered the sushi or the teppanyaki?
+P.S.The former French president Chirac with his wife was also dining in Benkay that night.
+Afterwards, I couldn’t help but wonder, if they ordered the sushi or the teppanyaki?